pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 ### Build and deploy with code and Pulumi

-Can we create a complete devops workflow with code?
+Can we create a complete DevOps workflow with code?
 Of course, we can!
-The Pulumi Azure Native provider uses the same API as the Visual Studio.
+The Pulumi Azure Native provider uses the same API as VS Code.
 In the example below, we can duplicate the process without using an extension or the Azure CLI.

 ```typescript
 import pulumi